Posted in Craft of writing, journal writing, Travel Writing, Writing, Writing Myths

 I’ll be offering some writing prompts in the near future.
 I hope they will be useful to you.

-Here is another myth buster to previous thinking or myth bluster:
+Here is another myth buster to previous thinking:

 Practice does not make perfect; practice makes possible.